Rýmařov: History

 The first settlement was established in the site of Rýmařov in the early 13th century by Czech colonists, but around 1250 it was destroyed.
 It was renewed by German colonists in the second half of the 13th century.
 The first written mention of Rýmařov is from 1351.
 After 1350, a wooden fortress was built.
 In 1406, the village was promoted to a town.

 The great development of Rýmařov and the whole region occurred with the mining of iron ore.
 Gold, silver with lead, copper and later zinc were also mined here.
 In 1474, the town was looted by Hungarian army.
 In the 16th century, Rýmařov prospered and developed, the hammer mills brought wealth to the town.
 Lutheranism began to prevail among the inhabitants.
 In 1583 the estate was bought by the Tyrolean aristocratic Hoffmann of Grünbüchl family, who took care of the town and developed education and forestry.

 Prosperity ended with the Thirty Years' War.
 The town was occupied by the army under Lennart Torstensson in 1643–1650 and remained depopulated and poor after the army left.
 Re-Catholicization took place after the war.
 In the second half of the 17th century, the town was threatened by the Northern Moravia witch trials, but in the end they did not bring any loss of life.

 In 1721 the estate was bought from the Teutonic Order by the Harrach family, which became a new impetus for development.
 The Harrachs restored forestry, mines and smelters.
 In the first half of the 19th century, modern flax and cotton processing factories were established in and around the town.
 In 1878, the railway was opened.

-Until 1918, Römerstadt was part of the Austrian monarchy (Austria side after the compromise of 1867), head of the district of the same name, one of the 34 Bezirkshauptmannschaften in Moravia.
+Until 1918, the town was part of Austria-Hungary.
 After the World War I, the Czechoslovak government suppressed efforts to annex the area to Germany, and Czech workers began to come to the town where the German population dominated.
 In 1930, Germans made up 96% of the population.

-In 1938, it was annexed by Nazi Germany as a part of Reichsgau Sudetenland.
-The Czech minority left inland and the Jewish minority was liquidated during the World War II.
+In 1938, it was annexed by Nazi Germany and administered as part of Reichsgau Sudetenland.
+The Czech minority left inland and the Jewish minority was liquidated during World War II.
 After the war, in execution of the Beneš decrees, the almost entire German population was expelled and Rýmařov was repopulated by Czech settlers.

 Between 1955 and 1974, there was the greatest disruption to the historic character of the town, when most of the original buildings on the west side of the square and adjacent streets were demolished and replaced by new buildings.

 Demographics

+Transport

+The I/11 road (the section from Šumperk to Bruntál, further continuing to Opava and Ostrava) passes through the town.

+Rýmařov is the terminus and start of the railway line from/to Opava.